 It’s much more important to focus on bringing layers of clothing with you than an expensive parka jacket.
 Using layers helps to keep you fully insulated and also allows you to remove or add layers when needed, based on the winter conditions you encounter.

-Spring in Iceland is almost as short as fall.
-It starts in April and continues through May and into June.
-The North Atlantic puffins begin to make their way to the island and start nesting in cliffs by the shore.
+Spring in Iceland is almost as short as fall; it starts in April and continues through May and June.
+During this time, the North Atlantic puffins begin to make their way to the island and nest in cliffs by the shore.

-The temperature is a cool 0 to 10°C and you can expect some rain and wind, and even sometimes some snow showers.
-But the country is beautiful at this time of year.
+The temperature is a cool 32 F (0 C) to 50 F (10 C), and you can expect some rain and wind and even occasional snow showers.
+However, the country is beautiful at this time of year.

 Also, while the weather is still cool, you can enjoy glacier hiking on some of Iceland’s staggering ice caps.
-However, if you are planning on taking advantage of activities such as these you’ll need to prepare the right packing list for Iceland.
+However, if you plan to take advantage of activities such as these, you’ll need to prepare the correct packing list for Iceland.

-Hiking is an incredibly popular activity during the summer, given it is the only time of the year that the spectacular Central Highlands are accessible to visitors.
+Hiking is an incredibly popular activity during the summer, given it's the only time of the year that the spectacular Central Highlands are accessible to visitors.

 Of course, there are numerous places to go hiking in Iceland.
 Quite frankly, there are far too many to name.

-The colourful landscape of Landmannalaugar draws ramblers from around the world, providing a cheap and natural experience that is authentically Icelandic.
-But prospective ramblers could choose to explore the spectacular Reykjanes Peninsula or trek the remote trails of East Iceland.
+The colorful landscape of Landmannalaugar draws wanderers and ramblers from around the world, providing a cheap and natural experience that is authentically Icelandic.
+But prospective walkers could choose to explore the spectacular Reykjanes Peninsula or trek the remote trails of East Iceland.

-If you’re going hiking with ambitions to spend some time overnight, then you will need to bring camping equipment with you.
+If you’re going hiking with ambitions to spend some time overnight, you must bring camping equipment.

-Remember, along most of the hiking trails in Iceland, there are no shops, nor are there any permanent homes or gas stations.
-Frankly, this means that everything you might need will have to be brought along with you in your waterproof hiking pack.
+Remember, there are no shops, permanent homes, or gas stations along most of the hiking trails in Iceland.
+This means that everything you could need will have to be brought with you in your waterproof hiking pack.

 So, you're feeling pretty prepared, but there's no shaking that overlying feeling that you've forgotten something important.

-Well, fear not, because we've yet to run through some of the essential items for your trip.
-We recommend that the below details are kept as safe and secure at all times so that no hiccups should occur during your trip:
+Well, fear not because we've yet to run through some of the essential items for your trip.
+We recommend that the below details are kept safe and secure at all times so that no hiccups occur during your trip:

 Did we forget something?
-What did you find were the most useful items that you packed for your trip to Iceland?
+What did you find were the most valuable items that you packed for your trip to Iceland?
 Is there anything that you wish you had brought that you forgot?
-Please, make sure to leave your thoughts and queries in the Comment's box below!
+Please, make sure to leave your thoughts and queries in the Comment box below.